 Successful students must meet all of the industry’s new employee requirements and possess characteristics that are congruent with the industry’s needs, standards, and values.
 Students need to be aware of the requirements for employment.
 In order to be granted unescorted access to the power plant and complete the internship, students need to pass a background check.

-Curriculum information can be found on page 96 of the course catalog.
+Curriculum information can be found in the course catalog.
 Detailed descriptions for each course are offered at the back of the catalog.

 The Neutron is a newsletter dedicated to all things nuclear at Augusta Technical College.
 Check it out at: http://issuu.com/atcnuclear.